 SomoS Artist-in Residence Summer 2016 and 2017, Marguerite Harris’ work incorporates elements of collage, analog film, video-art, installation, sculpture and New Media.

 In her work, Marguerite Harris merges older or outmoded techniques such as film and video signals with newer editing and computer graphing techniques, creating hybrid works, stating “my interest are in the way technology continues to “evolve” as well as the illusion of single images which form in relation to the movement and speed of the camera and form of light.”

 More recently, Harris started working with textile materials -African cloth projections- and their comparison to numeric arts and algorithms.

-Currently living in Paris, Harris is a graduate of Indiana University Bloomington, she holds an MFA in New Media and followed theoretical studies on Cinema.
+Currently living and working in Paris, Harris is a graduate of Indiana University Bloomington, she holds an MFA in New Media and followed theoretical studies on Cinema.
 Harris wrote and published essays on art and Experimental Cinema, which are used as references in the fields of Contemporary Cinema and New Media Theory.